Innovación y gestión de programas colaborativa y sincronizada para nuevos programas

 To address this challenge, the new product development area, lead by Eduin Villanueva, engineering manager at Criotec, decided to seek a product lifecycle management (PLM) system that would allow the company to streamline its processes and reduce development time.
 “The challenge we face daily is to shorten response times for each design and its customization for each client, allowing us to quickly develop custom-made products for our customers,” says Villanueva.

-The choice of Siemens PLM Software’s Solid Edge® software and Femap™ software for product development has proven to help the design team more easily manipulate data as well as deliver more complete visualizations of product designs.
+The choice of Siemens Digital Industries Software’s Solid Edge® software and Simcenter Femap™ software for product development has proven to help the design team more easily manipulate data as well as deliver more complete visualizations of product designs.

 Depending on the complexity of the product, with the previous system it took from eight to 10 months, and sometimes as long as a year, to finish a design.
 Now, using Solid Edge, the design of a new product typically can be completed in four to five months.